THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 To be entirely fair, much of the same dress standards that apply to women also apply to men.
 The Christian man avoids appearing publicly in shorts; he keeps his shirt on his back; and is careful to see that his whole family guards purity by being modestly attired.

 In regards to men’s shorts, we must consider the evidence in Exodus 28.
-Old Testament priests were required to cover their “nakedness”, which the Scriptures define as follows:
+Old Testament priests were commanded to wear linen breeches to cover their nakedness, defined as the area from the loins to the thighs:

-"And thou shalt make them linen breeches to cover their nakedness; from the loins even unto the thighs they shall reach" (Exodus 28:42).
+"And thou shalt make them linen breeches to cover their nakedness; from the loins even unto the thighs they shall reach" (Ex.
+28:42).

 CONCLUSION